 Is McDonald’s a franchising?
 You bet, and a heavy one!

-As specified in its 2017 annual report “McDonald’s is primarily a franchisor and believes franchising is paramount to delivering great-tasting food, locally-relevant customer experiences and driving profitability.
+As specified in its annual reports “McDonald’s is primarily a franchisor and believes franchising is paramount to delivering great-tasting food, locally-relevant customer experiences and driving profitability.
 Franchising enables an individual to be his or her own employer and maintain control over all employment-related matters, marketing, and pricing decisions, while also benefiting from the financial strength and global experience of McDonald’s.
 However, directly operating restaurants is important to being a credible franchisor and provides Company personnel with restaurant operations experience.”

 How do McDonald’s partnerships work?